reggiepangilinan-s5/s5-azure-func-js-util/README.md

 module.exports = reqBodyDef;
 ```

  *All properties in a request body are required by default but can be overriden if needed.
-Just pass a `null` validator and set nullable param to `true`*
+Just pass a `null` validator and set nullable param to `true`.
+If you specify a validator with `nullable: true` the validator will run and also validate potentially `null` values.*

 ```
 requestBodyProp('propertyName', null, true)